 Some Agile teams may be discouraged from playing games during retros because they don’t have whiteboards, Post-its, etc. Luckily, there are a lot of tools that support retrospective meetings and help physical and remote teams get the most out of them.
 Our trainers often use Miro, Trello, and Google Docs with the teams they coach.

 During a virtual retro, it’s easy to forget some action items and leave them in the meeting.
 Avoid this by taking a screenshot of the final version of your virtual board so you don’t forget to implement all the action items that came up during the meeting.
 It’s also more reliable than your notes and serves as a single source of truth for further reference.

 - Encourage Rituals

-When you were in the office, most people were going into meetings (especially long ones) with a glass of water, tea, or coffee.
-Remind your teammates to grab their soft drinks before the virtual meeting as well!
-This will help them feel more comfortable and will re-create the office ritual in a remote environment.
+When working together in offices, most people go into meetings (especially long ones) with a glass of water, tea, or coffee.
+Remind your teammates to grab their drinks before the virtual meeting as well!
+This will help them feel more comfortable and help recreate the office “vibe” in a remote environment.

-You can also create new rituals, such as taking a photo of all your faces at the end of each retro and gather them in an album at the end of the year.
-This activity helps team members feel more related to the others and to the company as a whole.
-Think of other rituals that would be a good fit for your group.
+You can also create new rituals, such as taking a photo of all your faces at the end of each retro and gathering them in an album at the end of the year.
+This activity also helps team members relate better to their coworkers and the company as a whole.
+But don’t stop there!
+Think of other rituals that might be a good fit for your group down the line.

 Ready to Start Playing?

 Agile games help your retrospective meetings be more engaging.
-If you’re determined to keep them productive and avoid monotonous gatherings, we recommend you try out these five activities and see how they work for your team.
-They'll help you structure the meeting goals in a fun game format but still gather useful data and reflect on your last sprint.
+If you’re determined to keep these gatherings productive and avoid monotony, we recommend you try out these five activities and see how they work for your team.
+They'll help you structure the meeting goals in a fun game format, but still help you gather useful data and reflections on your last sprint.